All Episodes

 Thank you.

-Uh Trump, uh, just respect his businessman.
+Trump, I just respect his businessman.

 He has a huge ego, but what guy runs for president doesn't have one.

-But um I hadn't really been too much on board with him, really scared if he ever ran on third party.
+But I hadn't really been too much on board with him, really scared if he ever ran on third party.

 They sort of forced his hand down there.

-Uh but this is a huge game changer.
+But this is a huge game changer.

 That sort of shook him up.

-He probably did a little pow-wow with them.
+He probably did a little powwow with them.

-The RNC probably saw that this guy is not stopping, he's not slowing down, and they did a pow-out with him, and they're on his side, and a lot of people are beginning to see, okay, this guy is just a businessman.
+And a lot of people are beginning to see, okay, this guy is just a businessman.

-He's smart, he's brilliant, he knows what he's doing.
+He knows what he's doing.

 He's no idiot.